 Let’s just say I love a good challenge, but the challenge for me with this sideboard makeover was a double whammy.
-It had old latex paint that was peeling EVERYWHERE!
-It also had veneer damage.
-Sounds like a great project for some raised stencils.
+The old latex paint that was peeling EVERYWHERE with veneer damage.
+It sounds like a great project for some raised stencils.
 Boy, can I pick’em or what?

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!